Integrations

 - Click "ENABLE" for each API

-Step 6: Configure integrations
+Step 4: Configure integration

 - Go to Settings → Integrations in Tidal Control